For a more recent version of this article, click here.

 This may all sound overwhelming, and the FAA certainly has made things complicated.
 But the end result is pretty simple: by 2020, you will most likely need to install an ADS-B Out transmitter in your panel (or upgrade your Mode S transponder if you have one).
 The only questions are what solution to install and when to do it.

-The market for ADS-B products is finally starting to heat up, with features going up and prices coming down.
-Garmin’s GDL 88 announcement at Oshkosh last year showed that the avionics giant is serious about owning the ADS-B market, but there are a number of smaller companies either shipping or working on ADS-B boxes of their own.
+The market for ADS-B products is hot right now, with features going up and prices coming down.
+Garmin’s GDL 82 and GTX 335 show that the avionics giant is serious about owning the ADS-B market, but there are a number of smaller companies either shipping ADS-B boxes of their own (like the wingtip SkyBeacon).
 Some of these are Out-only, in an attempt to check the box for 2020 compliance as cheaply as possible.
 Others are full-featured Out/In products that can connect to a variety of MFDs.

-Of course there is already a red hot market in portable ADS-B receivers, like the Stratus, GDL 39 and Dual 170.
+Of course there is already a red hot market in portable ADS-B receivers, like the Stratus, GDL 52 and ForeFlight Sentry.
 These are easy and inexpensive ways to get subscription-free weather on your iPad or portable GPS, and have become quite popular over the past year.
 But they do not address the 2020 mandate for ADS-B Out.

 One option that could become more appealing is to combine these two products: install an ADS-B Out transponder in the panel, but use a portable receiver for ADS-B In.
 That would comply with the 2020 rule at a fairly low cost, but give you complete weather and traffic datalink.
 The only major drawback here is that your weather and traffic would not be displayed on the panel, but rather on an iPad or other portable device.
 And remember that you’ll need an approved GPS source for your ADS-B Out box–either a WAAS GPS or a GPS receiver built-in to your transponder.